Pancake Batter Chicken Bites

 - Heat the oil in a deep fryer and gently drop in each piece of chicken, cook until golden brown, and use a slotted spoon to transfer to a plate lined with paper towels to absorb excess oil.

-- Fill a high walled pot or dutch oven with enough oil to submerge the chicken, and heat the oil over medium high heat (About 365 degrees, which you can test with a candy thermometer).
+- Fill a high walled pot or dutch oven with enough oil to submerge the chicken.
+Heat the oil over medium-high heat (About 350-375 degrees, which you can test with a candy thermometer).
 You can also test the temperature by adding a single piece of battered chicken, and adjust the temperature accordingly depending on how that piece cooks.

 - Add the remaining chicken delicately into the oil and fry until golden brown, and use a slotted spoon to transfer to a plate lined with paper towels to absorb excess oil.